DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * Where you see a specific core (e.g. like NES) substitute it for your own core.

+### Controls:

+* F12 show/hide OSD
+* The reset button resets the controller (so re-initialises the SD card if it's been changed, reloads any autoboot ROM.)
+The OSD Reset menu item resets the core itself.

 ### Download DeMiSTify template and Mist core